Deities, vampires, demons, elves, artificial intelligences, cyborgs, genetically enhanced humans, sentient ships, aliens.

 There are also dogs.
 One living, one dead.
 A hermit crab, long gone.
 A couple fish that met an untimely end.

-I could watch over fifty generations of mice trying to make their way to the promised land under the floorboards of the kitchen.
+I could watch more than fifty generations of mice trying to make their way to the promised land under the floorboards of my kitchen.
 I could live through millions of generations of flies.

 A glimpse of forever

 What happens when a human gets a dose of forever?
-Kage Baker’s Company series takes it as close to realism as it could; the older immortals are shorter, sometimes with eerie proto-homo sapien features.
-Eventually, they can no longer pass as normal in society.
+Kage Baker’s Company series takes a stab at realism.
+Her ancient immortals struggle to pass in society.
+Sometimes, they come with eerie proto-homo sapien features.
 Sanity is always a concern.

-What is it like to live beyond a century?
+What is it like to live beyond that human lifespan?
 Jonathan, the 182-year-old giant tortoise of Saint Helena, isn’t talking.
-The 5,000-year-old bristlecone pine in California had no comment.
+The 5,000-year-old bristlecone pine in California isn’t either.